ansh90378/ansh90378/README.md

 ### About Me

-I'm a Data Analyst with a passion for Data Science.
+I'm a Data Analyst with a passion for GenAI.
 I love working on projects that involve Artificial Intelligence, Macjine Learning, Neural Networks and Analysis tools(Python Data Visuallization, PowerBI).

 - 🔭 I’m currently working on Cohasive Script Generation (GenAL).
 - 🌱 I’m currently learning Artificail Intelligence.